suncoast-devs/handbook/lessons/full-stack-build-an-app-adding-signup/index.md

 >
 ```

-We will also add a route in `App.jsx`
+We will also add a route in `App.tsx`

 ```jsx
 <Route path="/signup">